 All customers need to do is place sensors near water sources such as toilets, air conditioners, sinks and pipes.
 The sensors then monitor for unusual activity and provide alerts to the user’s smartphone or tablet so they can quickly respond to any problems that could otherwise become catastrophic and costly if left unchecked.

 While consumers agree that the top three benefits of smart home products are safety, home protection and peace of mind, your customers will also like the cost savings they can offer.2 In addition to what customers can save from minimizing damage with early detection, Nationwide offers a discount on the price of the sensor kit as well as discounts on property insurance when your customers add the smart home program to their homeowners policies.

-Though few homeowners have spoken with their insurance agent about smart home products, 64% have expressed interest in smart home devices if it means saving them money on insurance premiums.2 This is your opportunity to further develop your reputation as a trusted source of information for customers.
+Though few homeowners have spoken with their insurance agent about smart home products, a majority have expressed interest in smart home devices if it saves them money on insurance premiums.1 According to our survey, homeowners purchase smart home products to reduce anxiety and increase energy efficiency.